 Woman: To be honest, I think I’m a fraud … I’m not sure I should be recognized as a marketing expert.

 Sound farfetched?
-I had nearly the identical conversation with over a dozen people who signed up for one of my Career Domination classes.
-And these were all very smart, accomplished, driven business folks looking to advance their career.
+I’ve had nearly the identical conversation with many people over the years.
+And these all very smart, accomplished, driven folks looking to advance their career.

 Were they outliers?